An individual facing prison is much more than their greatest mistake.

 -

-In his book "Privilege and Punishment", Sociologist and Standford professor Matthew Clair describes how disadvantaged persons, predisposed to distrust the legal system, often attempt to advocate for themselves.
+In his book "Privilege and Punishment", Sociologist and Stanford professor Matthew Clair describes how disadvantaged persons, predisposed to distrust the legal system, often attempt to advocate for themselves.
 A contentious client-attorney relationship ensues.
 Eventually, the defendant resists representation or completely withdraws from the attorney.
 The withdrawal further deepens their disadvantaged position.

 -